jburke860/projectpulse-api/README.md

 ## Demo Flow

 1. Start the API and frontend.
-2. Click **Continue as Demo User** to create an isolated seeded workspace for this browser.
+2. Click **Start New Demo Session** to create an isolated seeded workspace for this browser.
-3. Review dashboard metrics.
+3. Review dashboard metrics and recent activity.
-4. Open the Projects page and create a project.
+4. Open the Projects page and browse seeded projects.
+5. Create a project with a name, description, member roles, and file-upload placeholder.
-5. Open a project detail page and add project members.
+6. Open a project detail page and review tasks, members, progress, and recent activity.
+7. Add project members as `Admin`, `Member`, or `Viewer`.
-6. Create a task by entering a title, selecting an assignee, and choosing a priority.
+8. Create a task with a detailed description, priority, status, due date, eligible assignee, and context notes.
-7. Open a task to update status, priority, due date, assignee, and comments.
+9. Open or update tasks to change status, priority, due date, assignee, and comments.
-8. Remove a project member and confirm their assigned project tasks become unassigned.
+10. Remove a project member and confirm their assigned project tasks become unassigned.
-9. Open Activity to review audit entries for tasks, assignments, and membership changes.
+11. Open Activity to review audit entries for tasks, assignments, comments, and membership changes.
+12. Click an activity record to inspect detailed event context.
-10. Open Swagger to inspect and test the raw API endpoints.
+13. Open Swagger to inspect and test the raw API endpoints.
-11. Use **Reset demo** to restore the current browser session to seeded data.
-12. Run the test suite.
+14. Use **Clear and start new session** to create a fresh seeded workspace.

 ## API Highlights